On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints: Structural Parameterization of SPFG

-In this section, we provide some results on the structural parameterization of the {\spfgp}.
+In this section, we provide a result on the structural parameterization of the {\spfgp}.
 We consider a few structural parameters of the forcing graph.
 First, we consider when the deletion distance ($k$) to $2K_2$-free graph of $G_f$.
-We restate the formal defintion of {\sc SPFG-$2K_2$-Free-Deletion} problem.
+We restate the formal definition of {\sc SPFG-$2K_2$-Free-Deletion} problem.

 \defparprob{\textsc{SPFG-$2K_2$-Free-Deletion}}{ A simple, undirected graph $G(V,E)$, two distinct vertices $s,t \in V(G)$, a forcing graph $G_{f}(E, E^{'})$, a set $X \subseteq V(G_f)$ such that $G_f - X$ is $2K_2$-free and an integer $\ell$. }{$|X|$}{Is there a subset $E^* \subseteq E$ of at most $\ell$ edges such that the subgraph $G(V, E^{*})$ contains an $s$-$t$ path in $G$, and $E^{*}$ forms a vertex cover in $G_{f}$? }